 We are committed to providing the best monologue resources out there and so here is our list of best Hamlet Monologues:

-First up here are the core seven soliloquy’s Hamlet speaks during the play.
-A soliloquy is where the character is completely alone on stage.
+First up, here are the seven soliloquies Hamlet speaks during the play.
+A soliloquy is where the character is completely alone on stage, typically sharing their thoughts directly with the audience.
 Some would argue these seven soliloquy’s give a decent roadmap of Hamlet’s state of mind during the play.

 Act 1 Scene 2